 Value: Fair.
-NSS Labs gave Check Point a $57 TCO per protected Mbps, priciest among solutions tested.
+NSS Labs gave Check Point a $13 TCO per protected Mbps, in eighth place among solutions tested.
 Gartner says Check Point is best for enterprises that need granular security features for complex and hybrid environments.

 Implementation: Best.
 Despite a complex product, Check Point customers are generally satisfied with implementation and deployment.